TDSSEC/tdssec.github.io/_posts/2023-02-07-5-Quid-Rubber-Ducky.md

 5. **Now you can plug the Arduino in**.

 ### Open a Text Editor
-1. Every 5 seconds, the Arduino will write "Hello Digispark!" - Confirming this has worked!
+1. Every 5 seconds, the ATtiny85 will write "Hello Digispark!" - Confirming this has worked!

 ## Time to make this malicious!
 ### Scripts